jon-wong-sutd/git-lessons/git-lesson.md

 * Local clone
 * Remote operations
-* Collaboration techniques
+* Collaboration techniques (more to come later)

-All 3 areas will be dealt with at the same time because typical Git workflows involve all 3, usually all at once.
 Git is primarily a *collaboration tool*.

-You will be running through use cases, from starting a Git repository to collaborating with other people.

 Even if you only use Git on your own, bear in mind that version control is necessary for you to "*collaborate with yourself*".
 We typically go through a decent length project often asking questions like "*why did I do that last month?*", "*what was I thinking when I made this decision?*", "***what if** I take a new fangled approach I just learned?*", and so on.